sategie/hangman-animals-game/README.md

 ![Image showing the results of the testing in the CI Python linter](/documentation/testing/python-linter.png)

+- **Browsers**: The link to the deployed project runs in a mock terminal which can be accessed via a web browser.
+This link was tested in *Google Chrome*, *Microsoft Edge* and *Firefox*.
+The link worked without any issues on all browsers.

 - **Testing and Validation Outcomes**

 | **Test**                     | **Test Action**                                                   | **Expected Outcome**                                                                                                                                                                                                                                                                                                                                           | **Result** |